sea-of-stuff/sos/README.md

 - webdav integration
 - rest api

+---

 ## How to run fluentd

-We use fluentd to aggregate the logs:
+We use fluentd to aggregate the logs.
+Make sure that Docker is installed and you have downloaded the fluentd docker container.

+The run:

-``$ docker run -d -p 24224:24224 -v /tmp/data:/fluentd/log fluent/fluentd`
+`$ docker run -d -p 24224:24224 -v /tmp/data:/fluentd/log fluent/fluentd`